- 100 Years

 Due to the lack of equipment and small space at Dixon, any explosive or Olympic lifts are not permitted in the facilities.
 Also for safety and liability reasons, we do not allow these movements, as they require specific technical skill.
 Unfortunately, there are not any locations on campus that allow these lifts.
 We apologize for the inconveniences caused by this.
-If you have any questions concerning the issue, our Interim Exercise Specialist Coordinator, Jason Yoder, would be happy to answer them at firstname.lastname@example.org.
+If you have any questions concerning the issue, please contact Cathy Sullivan at firstname.lastname@example.org.

 We are aware of the potential of rubber particles coming into the building and we are managing that through our custodial staff.
 Although it may appear to be an easy request to ask users to check their shoes upon entry, with over 800,000 entries into the building, stopping individuals and engaging in a request is problematic for our student employees and will slow up participants from accessing the building.
 The amount of rubber particles at this point does not have an adverse effect on the building.

 This is a very difficult issue for us.
 We have posted signs near the showers and at the entry to and from the swimming pools requesting that people dry off before entering into the locker room changing areas.
-The vast majority of participates follow that request however there is a small number of individuals who don’t understand the issue or simply don’t follow acceptable behavior.
-We will try changing the signage from time to time, make requests of individuals when possible, and our student employee will monitor the space to the best of their ability.
+The vast majority of participants follow that request; however, there are a small number of individuals who don’t understand the issue or simply don’t follow acceptable behavior.
+We will try changing the signage from time to time, make requests of individuals when possible, and our student employees will monitor the space to the best of their ability.
 We are also currently investigating cleaning equipment we can easily use in the locker rooms to pick up water.

-Due to cost, we used battery operated wall clocks which require a manual adjustment.
-We reset the clocks three times a year: during our August maintenance closure, and at each of the times changes in spring and fall.
+Due to cost, we use battery-operated wall clocks which require a manual adjustment.
+We reset the clocks three times a year: during our August maintenance closure and at each of the times changes in spring and fall.
 We do periodic resetting when time is significantly off and the clocks are easily accessible.
 With over 30 clocks in the building and some being placed in high elevations, it is difficult and costly to reset clocks on a more regular schedule.
 In our efforts to address facility safety and care, resetting clocks more frequently is not a priority.
 We suggest individuals check their phones, watches, or ask building staff to verify the time.

 Most manufacturers of fitness equipment incorporate holders into their equipment [treadmills are an exception].
 Unfortunately, these holders are poorly design and easily break.
-In most cases, to replace the holders the entire control panel must be removed, disassembled, new holder installed, control panel reassembled, then placed back onto the equipment.
+In most cases, to replace the holders, the entire control panel must be removed and disassembled.
+Then, a new holder must be installed, the control panel reassembled, and then placed back on to the equipment.
 We install new holders on a once a term schedule if not sooner.
-We have requested the manufacturers to design better holders but to date we have seen little improvements.
-There are universal magazine holders available for check out from Equipment Issue that works on almost all of our equipment.
+We have requested the manufacturers design better holders but to date we have seen little improvements.
+There are universal magazine holders available for check out from Equipment Issue that work on almost all of our equipment.